 - 2.1 On 21 July 2021, the Secretary of State for Housing, Communities and Local Government announced plans to replace the two-tier system of county and district councils operating in Cumbria with two unitary councils.
 These plans have seen the establishment of two unitary councils; Westmorland and Furness Council covering the existing areas of Barrow, Eden and South Lakeland and Cumberland Council covering the existing areas of Allerdale, Carlisle and Copeland.
-The creation of these unitary councils presents significant opportunities to reduce duplication, share good practice and innovation, and improve services for communities. - 2.2 The Cumbria (Structural Changes) Order 2022 came into force on 18 March 2022 and provided the legal foundations for the establishment of a single tier of local government in Cumbria.
-This included provisions for appropriate transitional arrangements, including electoral matters and the establishment of the new authorities in shadow form in May 2022, and for the unitary councils to assume the full range of local authority responsibilities on 1 April 2023 (the reorganisation date). - 2.3 On the reorganisation date (1 April 2023) Copeland Borough Council was wound up and dissolved and its functions along with all property, rights, liabilities and financial reserves, vested in and transferred to Cumberland Council.
+The creation of these unitary councils presents significant opportunities to reduce duplication, share good practice and innovation, and improve services for communities. - 2.2 The Cumbria (Structural Changes) Order 2022, came into force on 18 March 2022 and provided the legal foundations for the establishment of a single tier of local government in Cumbria.
+This included provisions for appropriate transitional arrangements, including electoral matters and the establishment of the new authorities in shadow form in May 2022, and for the unitary councils to assume the full range of local authority responsibilities on 1 April 2023 (the reorganisation date). - 2.3 On the reorganisation date (1 April 2023) Copeland Borough Council was wound up and dissolved and its functions along with all property, rights, liabilities and financial reserves, vested in and transferred to Cumberland Council. - 2.4 During 2021-22 a transition plan to create the new authorities was established with ongoing work to implement that plan taking place during the course to the year.
+An indicative, high level budget of £19m was also established to meet the costs of implementing "safe and legal" unitary authorities on 1 April 2023.
+The Council's agreed contribution towards those costs, funded from the use of earmarked reserves, was £1.6m.